MohamedIbrahim99/Paint-WebApplication/README.md

 - Designed a Drawing and Painting web-based application using OOP concepts and Design Patterns.
 - Implemented the following functionalities for the user on all the shapes :
   - Draw, Color ,Resize, Move, Copy and Delete using web canvas API.
   - Undo or Redo any action performed.
-Save the drawings in JSON formats and import them later.
+Save the drawings in JSON and XML formats and import them later.

 - Back-end with java spring-boot.